-Display content on the terminal after exiting
+Display content on the terminal after exited

 less -X /var/log/dmesg

-Less command allows you to mark positions in a file and can go back to that position using the reference.
+In less you to mark positions in a file and can go back to that position using the reference.

 You may insert a mark by typing 'm' followed by a reference character.
 If you want to go back to that marked position, use a single apostrophe (') followed by the character typed previously.